awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 For examples of using the `aws:ResourceTag` key to control access to IAM resources, see [Controlling access to AWS resources](access_tags.md#access_tags_control-resources)\.

-For examples of using the `aws:ResourceTag` key to control access to other AWS resources, see [Controlling access to AWS resources using resource tags](access_tags.md)\.
+For examples of using the `aws:ResourceTag` key to control access to other AWS resources, see [Controlling access to AWS resources using tags](access_tags.md)\.

 For a tutorial on using the `aws:ResourceTag` condition key for attribute based access control \(ABAC\), see [IAM Tutorial: Define permissions to access AWS resources based on tags](tutorial_attribute-based-access-control.md)\.